C0lliNN/Shortly/README.md

 ## Overview

-A fully-responsive interactive Landing Page developed in Typescript + Less.
+A fully-responsive and interactive Landing Page developed in Typescript + Less.

 Challenge from [Frontend Mentor](https://www.frontendmentor.io).